department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/mhv-profile-research/meeting-notes/mhv-follow-up-2022-03-03.md

 		- Coordinators would only deal directly with Veterans in person or on a video call
 		- Sylvia was the contact for that, but she has changed positions.
 She was their contact for the Help Desk
 		- HRC is the contact center.
 We probably should interview two different levels because they have access to two different things
-- Arienne has a list of roles and what they have access to
+- Arienne has a list of roles and what they have access to - posted [link](https://dsva.slack.com/files/UP23SB8BX/F0355CRALMD/admin-portal-jobs-and-roles.pdf) in Slack